 Evelyna initially planned to wear a Grecian-style white dress but ended up falling for a colorful Dolce & Gabbana gown she saw online.
 "I loved this dress because it was surprising for everyone, starting [with] me," she says.
 "It was the opposite of what I imagined myself getting married in."

 Chanel Dror was inspired by the wedding venue château’s romantic aesthetic, and she let the place inform her dress: a statement gown with a detachable cape by Amir Taghi in Houston.
 “It was over-the-top and minimal at the same time, just like the château,” she says.

 For her wedding gown, model Shanina Shaik turned to the husband-and-wife design team at Ralph & Russo, who helped create her dream dress over the course of eight months.
 "I wanted it to be simple, bohemian, and elegant," she says.
 "I love a boho style and I wanted to give it a little twist by incorporating lace."

-Harley Viera Newton's Three Piece Suit Dress
+Harley Viera Newton's Three-Piece Suit Dress

 The day before the wedding, Harley Viera-Newton and Ross Schwartzman went down to city hall to sign their paperwork—and they dressed for the occasion.
 Harley wore a three-piece Chanel suit that she found at a vintage store in Miami.
 "I asked, 'Do you happen to have anything bridal?' and they pointed to a mannequin next to me and there she was," Harley remembers.

-Chanel Iman's Simple yet Elegant Dress
+Chanel Iman's Simple Elegance

 Victoria's Secret Angel Chanel Iman ultimately said yes to a stunning wedding dress by Zuhair Murad, a Lebanese fashion designer she has worn several times on the red carpet.
 "I feel very lucky to have gotten married in one of his gorgeous creations," she says.